lucianistrati/Benefits-of-a-coworking-environment/README.md

 - daily commuting time
 - preparing yourself for the daily departure and arrival
 - risks of getting a disease, not necessarily covid or smth, but even something as basic as a cold
+- being distracted by other people or the environment